The April 2009 challenge is hosted by Jenny from Jenny Bakes. She has chosen Abbey’s Infamous Cheesecake as the challenge.

 200 gms tofu (firm is the only kind I found)

-1 ½ c curd cheese (in a large strainer, cover with a thin cloth such as muslin and place about 4 cups of curd/ yogurt, place in the fridge overnight to remove the whey, the result is firm like cheese)
+1 ½ cups curd cheese (in a large strainer, cover with a thin cloth such as muslin and place about 4 cups of curd/ yogurt, place in the fridge overnight to remove the whey, the result is firm cheeselike hung yogurt)

-I added all the ingredients to a blender jar and pulsed on low for about 8 minutes.
+I added all the ingredients to a blender jar and pulsed on low, stopping frequently for about 5 minutes.
 Checking in between and adding a Tablespoon of water once.
 The result was an incredibly creamy mixture with a slight tang (from the lemon juice) that I had to stop myself from licking.